kirintwn/cs2-config/README.md

 - `Settings` => `Ease of Access` => `Keyboard`
   - Uncheck `Use Filter Keys`
-  - Uncheck `Allow the shortcut key to start Filter Keys`
+    - Uncheck `Allow the shortcut key to start Filter Keys` and all the other options in the section
+  - Uncheck `Use Sticky Keys`
+    - Uncheck all the options in the section

 ## Nvidia control panel